2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 > [!TIP]
 > You too can sponsor a feature to make things happen sooner!

-Last Update: **2024-03-04**
+Last Update: **2024-03-13**

-## To Improve Q1
+## Priority for 2024-Q1 till end of March

+1. Prepare for Oqtane SSR (Server-Side Rendering)
+1. Finalize Intellisense for the most important DLLs (Sxc, Dnn, Oqtane)
+1. Provide Code Generator for Content Types, Razor and Services
-1. Improve Pickers all kinds of small issues
+1. Improve discoverability of REST APIs
-    1. string-picker - use label/value in generated parts eg
-    1. tree
-    1. multi-select
-    1. maybe checkboxes
+1. LTS

+## Maybe Q1 if we can make it

 1. ⌛ Mobius Form Builder
 1. Improve Intellisense
     1. ✅ Hide more internal APIs